What is the Difference Between MFA and SSO?

 Ensuring high data security and protection is a must in today’s age of increasing cybersecurity attacks and data breaches.
 Yet, while usernames and passwords are the foundational user identification factors, they aren’t enough today to combat online attacks and ensure maximum data protection.

-As cybersecurity threats continue to get more complex, organisations must choose between the two most important security solutions, including Single Sign-on (SSO) and Multi-Factor Authentication (MFA).
-While both these solutions offer exclusive benefits, including user experience, organisations confuse between the two to choose the most secure, ideal, seamless, and the best cybersecurity solution.
+As cybersecurity threats become more complex, organisations must choose between the two most important security solutions: Single Sign-on (SSO) and Multi-Factor Authentication (MFA).
+While both these solutions offer exclusive benefits, including user experience, organisations confuse the two to choose the most secure, ideal, seamless, and best cybersecurity solution.

-In this article, we’ll see SSO and MFA security solutions, how they differ from one another, and their benefits for your business.
+In this article, we’ll see SSO and MFA security solutions, SSO vs MFA, and their benefits for your business.

 What is SSO?